jjhutchi/NFL-Losers-2021/NFL_losers_pool_2021.md

 probabilities across all the weeks.

-Lets compare the outcomes below, with our outcome of choice being the sum of the probability of winning.
+Lets compare the outcomes below, with our outcome of choice being the average of the probability of winning.

 ## Approach 1:
 Once a team is picked in a given week, we remove the team.
 We iterate through